Term of the Moment

 OK.
 Bad Formula.
 But Where?

-This spreadsheet explains the type of error but never states which cells contain the problem.
-In other words "you goofed but we're not gonna tell you where."
+This spreadsheet explains the type of error but not which cells are the problem.
+In other words "one of your cells contains an error but we're not gonna tellya which one."

 Remote control designs are all over the place.
 Even the volume and channel buttons can be anywhere (red arrows point to Volume Up).